Skip to main content

 • Pain that persists

-Other possible problems could include the need for revision surgery, recurring looseness of skin due to weight changes, skin discoloration and scarring.9
+Other possible complications could include the need for revision surgery, recurring looseness of skin due to weight changes, skin discoloration and scarring.9

-Your surgeon may suggest a scar-reducing cream or even laser therapy to help minimize scarring.10
+Your surgeon may suggest a scar-reducing cream or even laser therapy to help correct uneven skin tone due to scarring.10

 Recovering From a Fleur-de-Lis Tummy Tuck